-The highest level of responsibility with respect to the management of climate-related issues lies with our Co-CEO, as we consider climate change a priority topic for our business, which needs high-level management attention and oversight.
-He is responsible for approving climate-related strategic decisions and the adoption of our new sustainability strategy, which includes the setting of science-based targets.
-In addition, he is chairman of the Environmental Steering Committee and the Sustainability Forum.
+The highest level of responsibility with respect to climate-related issues lies with our Co-CEO, as we consider climate change a priority, which needs high-level management attention and oversight.
+He is responsible for approving climate-related strategic decision and chairman of the Sustainability Forum.
 The Sustainability Team, which is in charge of the day-to-day business with respect to sustainability and climate change related issues, reports directly to him.